darius/cant/guide.md

 after sending it to each of the actions.
 [For example](https://github.com/darius/cant/blob/master/library/sturm.cant#L197-L198),
 ```
-(hey stdin.read-char
+(hey stdin.read-rune
      (-> (surely (not (eof? it)))))
 ```
-returns the next character from standard input, but raises an assertion error if it's the end-of-file.
+returns the next rune from standard input, but raises an assertion error if it's the end-of-file.
 (I know, using an assertion here was lazy and sinful.)
 Perhaps more commonly [you'd use](https://github.com/darius/cant/blob/master/examples/games/cryptogram.cant#L120-L121)